camunda/camunda-docs-manual/content/user-guide/process-engine/incidents.md

 All additional incident handlers will be added as sub handlers to the `CompositeIncidentHandler` for the same handler type.

-By default, main handler is `DefaultIncidentHandler`.
-To override the main handler you need create `CompositeIncidentHandler` with your main `IncidentHandler` and init incidentHandlers before setting up the engine.
+By default, the main handler is `DefaultIncidentHandler`.
+To override the main handler, create a `CompositeIncidentHandler` with your own main `IncidentHandler` and initialize the incident handlers in the engine configuration before setting up the engine.

 See javadoc for more details
 {{< javadocref page="?org/camunda/bpm/engine/impl/incident/CompositeIncidentHandler.html" text="Composite Incident Handler" >}}.